 If you are forwarded a DMCA appeal, you have 10 to 14 business days to file a court action against the alleged infringer.
 If you don’t respond in that timeframe with a filing, Facebook can reinstate the content you had reported.

-If you choose to go this route, you need to create a copyright report, which includes the following information:
+If you choose to go this route, you need to create a copyright report form on Facebook, which includes the following information: